ansys/pymeilisearch/doc/source/user-guide/web-component.rst

 Add the search bar to a web page
 ================================

-Follow the steps below to include a search bar component in a webpage:
+To add a search bar on a web page, follow these steps:

 #.
 Download the ``docs-searchbar.js`` package from a content delivery network.
-   You can use the following script tag:
+   You can use this script tag:

    .. code-block:: html

        <script src="https://cdn.jsdelivr.net/npm/docs-searchbar.js@2.4.1/dist/cdn/docs-searchbar.min.js"></script>

 #.
 Initialize the search bar by calling the ``docsSearchBar`` function with the
    desired configuration.
-Here's an example:
+Here is an example:

    .. code-block:: html